axelvaldez/radical-companies/_posts/how-to/2023-02-05-how-to-create-a-radical-start-up.markdown

   <ul>
    <li>Until revenue starts to come in, the PRI Fund pays co-owners.</li>
    <li>Well, actually, it is not the revenue, but the earned dividends that pays the PRI Fund.
 Earned dividens is what is left of the review after paying off all expenses, etc.</li>
-   <li>Even after earned dividends start to materialize, the PRI Fund may supplement a co-onwers&rsquo;s take home.</li>
+   <li>Even after earned dividends start to materialize, the PRI Fund may supplement a co-owners&rsquo;s take home.</li>
    <li>Eventually, the earned dividends a co-owner gets starts to pay off co-owner&rsquo;s debt to the PRI fFundund.
 How much of it goes into paying PRI Fund depends on what co-owners agreed to.</li>
    <li>Finally, after the PRI debt is all paid up, co-owners take earned dividends home, in addition to their home pay.</li>
   </ul>